TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 28/1 Samuel 28.15.md

 ---

-And Samuel said to Saul, Why hast thou disquieted me, to bring me up?
-And Saul answered, I am sore distressed; for the Philistines make war against me, and God is departed from me, and answereth me no more, neither by prophets, nor by dreams: therefore I have called thee, that thou mayest make known unto me what I shall do.
+Samuel said to Saul, "Why have you disturbed me, to bring me up?"
+Saul answered, "I am very distressed; for the Philistines make war against me, and God has departed from me, and answers me no more, neither by prophets, nor by dreams.
+Therefore I have called you, that you may make known to me what I shall do."